johnsnewby/egg-case/README.md

 Compile with OpenSCAD and print with your favourite slicer and printer.
 I found I could get away with a support angle of 70 degrees.
 Lower print temperatures seem to work better.
 YMMV.

-Based on OpenSCAD Egg V2001 from here https://www.thingiverse.com/thing:2240986
+Based on OpenSCAD Egg from https://www.thingiverse.com/thing:38677 which is licensed under the [Creative Commons License](https://creativecommons.org/licenses/by-sa/3.0/) as is this.